k3jph/corona/_posts/2016-01-06-funny-money-in-canada.md

 Things don't always work out that way and most local currencies fail quickly.
 There was an attempt here in Columbia to do this, but reducing interest rates was never mentioned as the goal.
 The most well known of this is probably the [Ithica Hour](http://www.ithacahours.com/).
 Besides convertibility and acceptance, the biggest problem with local currency is forgery.
 Central banks spend a great deal of time and money ensuring physical currency is secure.
 Local currencies don't have this ability, and this is where the Canadian story gets interesting.

 The notes used by currency, called the demi, is a Canadian dollar cut in half.
-The [Bank of Canada](http://www.bankofcanada.ca/) spent a fortune making that money secure.[1.
-Maybe we can get those wicked polymer banknotes in the United States, one day!]
-So why not steal it?
+The [Bank of Canada](http://www.bankofcanada.ca/) spent a fortune making that money secure.[^usmaybe]]  So why not steal it?
 This, to an extent, also solves the convertibility problem, as a $20 bill can be turned into 2 $10 demis relatively easily.
 Given both halves and scotch tape, they can also be converted back.
 But then you lose the advantage of a free floating currency.
 The value of the demi is effectively pegged to the Canadian dollar.

 Martin Zibeau, the demi's creator, says,

 > He sounds almost hopeful about the idea that someone could convince a business in Montreal to do business in demis.
 The owner of a small business might entertain it, but it will never be accepted at Walmart.
 And that’s as encouraging to him as if the transaction took place in his backyard.

 And that's telling.
 As a means of supporting local business, the demi may be useful, but Zibeau's vision is the currency is not accepted broadly within the locality and instead becomes a second de facto national currency.
 And I don't think that will work.
 The Canadians already have [Canadian Tire money](http://www.canadiantire.ca/en/my-canadian-tire-money.html).

+[^usmaybe]: Maybe we can get those wicked polymer banknotes in the United States, one day!

 _Image by [Sara Long / Flickr](https://www.flickr.com/photos/duckiemonster/2219220078)._